"My PhD studies at UD provided a solid background in literature and honed my critical skills for my own writing."

 caesura, n.1.
 A pause in a line of verse dictated by sense or natural speech rhythm rather than by metrics.2.
 The University of Delaware's student literary magazine.

 Welcome to Caesura, a student literary magazine for creative writing and artwork at the University of Delaware.
-We publish short stories, poetry, creative nonfiction, and artwork from UD's graduates and undergraduates.
+We publish short stories, poetry, creative nonfiction, drama, and artwork from UD's undergraduates.
 Submissions are selected and edited by an all-student staff.
-Our faculty advisors are Professors Bernie Kaplan, Michael McCamley, and Ashley Pigford, and our editor-in-chief is English graduate student Natalie James.
+Our faculty advisors are Professors Michael McCamley and Ashley Pigford, and our editor-in-chief is English graduate student Amelia Chaney.
 Caesura is made possible through the generous support of the Gregory family, who honor their mother Elda Wollaeger Gregory's love of creative writing.

 Follow Caesura on Facebook and Twitter (@UDCaesura) to keep up with deadlines, staff meetings, and more.

 These guidelines are for authors and artists who want to submit to the magazine.
-Please follow the guidelines closely.
-Failure to do so may result in the rejection of your submission.The deadline for all submissions is November 20, 2012.
+Only current University of Delaware students may submit work for consideration.
+Please follow the guidelines closely: failure to do so may result in the rejection of your submission.The deadline for all submissions is November 26, 2013.
 NOTE: Submissions after the deadline will not be considered.Caesura accepts submissions to the following categories:

 Finally, please present your work professionally.
 Spelling and grammar mistakes make your work difficult to read and can result in its rejection, even if the content is good.
 Caesura staff are not here to proofread your pieces.
 Please make sure your work is in its best shape when you submit it.
 We look forward to reading your work!!